netlify/zuora-ruby-client/docs/OAuthApi.md

 api_instance = Zuora::OAuthApi.new

-client_id = "client_id_example" # String | The Client ID of the OAuth client.
+client_id = 'client_id_example' # String | The Client ID of the OAuth client.

-client_secret = "client_secret_example" # String | The Client Secret that was displayed when the OAuth client was created.
+client_secret = 'client_secret_example' # String | The Client Secret that was displayed when the OAuth client was created.

-grant_type = "grant_type_example" # String | The OAuth grant type that will be used to generate the token.
+grant_type = 'grant_type_example' # String | The OAuth grant type that will be used to generate the token.
 The value of this parameter must be `client_credentials`.

 begin